(This post contains affiliate links. Read my full disclosure.)

 There are two project planning documents created in the Planning phase.
 The first is the project management plan.

 This is a huge document.
 In fact, it’s probably not one document (although I have bundled it together in the project management plan template you can find here).

 There’s no point creating a plan document just to say, “We do it the way the PMO mandates, just like every other project in this company.”
 In that case, I have one over-arching project management plan document and it references corporate standards.

-The plan covers everything you need to know and do to manage the project including things like managing project tolerances, variances, the change control approach, how you’ll assess quality and so on.
+The plan covers everything you need to know and do to manage the project including things like managing project tolerances, variances, the change control approach, how you will assess quality and so on.

 4. Project Schedule

 The second project planning document that is important in the Planning phase is the project schedule.

 Frankly, most people say ‘project plan’ when they mean ‘project schedule‘.

 The project schedule sets out all the tasks, who is going to do them and when they are going to be done.
 It also tracks dependencies between tasks.

-You can use software to organise the project timeline for you.
-There are hundreds of different project scheduling tools – most organisations have something.
+You can use software to organize the project timeline for you.
+There are hundreds of different project scheduling tools – most organization have something.
 The trouble is, it might not be perfect for what you want to use it for.

 For communicating top-level milestones, I create a version of the schedule in Microsoft PowerPoint using the Office Timeline plugin.